STRIDES/NIHCloudLabAzure/docs/Create_Custom_Role_AzureHPC.md

 # Assign Custom Role to VMs Managed Identity at the subscription level

-Preqrequisite: Azure CycleCloud Virtual Machine deployed and configured(VM) and Custom role created
+Preqrequisite: Azure CycleCloud virtual machine deployed and configured(VM) and Custom role created

 Navigate to the Azure CycleCloud virtual machine